 The first curse of speaking: Hardly any idea worth sharing is linear.
 But language (both written and spoken) forces us to structure it that way.

 So, we’re stuck with packaging all the great ideas we have, alongside with logos, ethos, and a healthy dose of pathos into a linear sequence of words.
-Perhaps slides can help bit because they allow us to show complex relationships in an image.
-Having two dimensions certainly makes things easier but the slides still have to go along with a linear narrative.
+Perhaps slides can help here because they allow us to show complex relationships in a two-dimensional image.
+However, the slides still have to go along with a linear narrative, so we’re not home free.

 A lot can and has been said about structuring a good technical presentation.
 I am actually aiming to capture my thoughts into a mini-book at some point.
 So let me share just a few key lessons here, perhaps as a pressure relief for my brain and a teaser for the yet-to-be-written book.